Framework

 Definition

-What readiness means
+What capital risk means

 The output of the framework is a sequencing recommendation: Stop, Test, or Go.